SherineAwad/magnifier/README.md

 ##### TODO
-1. Add more tools for invetigation
+1. Add more tools for investigation